Close

 Developing writing skills about music is key to variety of roles within the wider musical world, and can open up different avenues for those already working in the music industry.
 The course will be highly beneficial to those looking to work in music journalism, criticism, and promotion.
 It will help musicians, composers and administrators develop skills in new spheres, and allow them to move to different roles within their areas.
 It will also help music graduates develop new skills in writing for a broader audience.
 It will also be of benefit to those navigating the early stages of a career, in helping them write and present their work and artistic vision to funders, promoters, and audiences.

-• Up to date Curriculum Vitae (if applying as a professional with relevant experience)
+• Recognition of Prior Learning (RPL) application form (if applying as a professional with relevant experience).

 Back to top